lnpro684/-ROOT-KernelSU-Magisk-Fix-Integrity-and-Hide-Root/README.md

 1. Download the all the module from the releases page.
 2. Make sure you downloaded the compatible module for your android version, or just use recomendation on releases page.
+3. Install the ".apk" file from the releases page.
-3. Open the root app and go to the "Modules" section.
+4. Open the root app and go to the "Modules" section.
-4. Tap "Install from storage," locate the downloaded zip file, and select it.
+5. Tap "Install from storage," locate the downloaded zip file, and select it.
-5. Before you reboot, get back and flash another module until all is flashed into your root app.
+6. Before you reboot, get back and flash another module until all is flashed into your root app.
-6. Magisk will flash the module.
+7. Magisk will flash the module.
 Once complete, **reboot your device**.
-7. After reboot,
+8. After reboot,
-     - If you are using Magisk, go open KSUWebui and click at "Play Integrity Fix [Inject]",  click advanced and check all exept the top one and the bottom one.
+     - If you are using Magisk, go open KSUWebUI and click at "Play Integrity Fix [Inject]",  click advanced and check all exept the top one and the bottom one.
      - If you are using KernelSU, open the app, click at "Play Integrity Fix [Inject]",  click advanced and check all exept the top one and the bottom one.
-8. Reboot again,
+9. Reboot again,
-     - If you are using Magisk, go open KSUWebui and click at "Tricky Store",  click 3 bars at the top, select all, diselect unnecessary, set valid keybox, set security patch, and save.
+     - If you are using Magisk, go open KSUWebUI and click at "Tricky Store",  click 3 bars at the top, select all, diselect unnecessary, set valid keybox, set security patch, and save.
      - If you are using KernelSU, open the app, click at "Tricky Store", click 3 bars at the top, select all, diselect unnecessary, set valid keybox, set security patch, and save.
-9. The fix will be active.
+10. The fix will be active.
 You can verify its status using a **Play Integrity API Checker** application.
 But to hide your root, get to number 10 and next
-10. Reboot again, check the notification, click the "LSposed" and go to module, activate the "Hide My Applist".
+11. Reboot again, check the notification, click the "LSposed" and go to module, activate the "Hide My Applist".
-11. Reboot again, open "Hide My Applist" app and select "App Manage", select your app that you need to hide from root to working properly.
+12. Reboot again, open "Hide My Applist" app and select "App Manage", select your app that you need to hide from root to working properly.
-12. At the app setting check the work mode.
+13. At the app setting check the work mode.
-13. Reboot again, and hide the magisk app, and also configure denylist for app that you hide.
+14. Reboot again, and hide the magisk app, and also configure denylist for app that you hide.
-14. Last Reboot.
+15. Last Reboot.
 It your app will work properly.

 ### Disclaimer